Five tips for preventing escape of water disasters

 Picture the scene.
-You have just returned from the annual Christmas get together after a long week of wining, dining and socialising.
+You have just returned from a family getaway after a long week of wining, dining, and playing with the kids.
 You assume the house will be in the same pristine condition you left it in but as you push open the front door, you are greeted by chaos.
 The house is completely flooded: sodden carpets, water-stained wallpaper and prized possessions floating like debris in the murky water.

 From small beginnings

-The problem is compounded by the fact that most water pipes are located in the loft – a space that’s difficult to heat.
-A minor leak might mean the ceiling below needs re-painting.
-But if a header tank splits, gallons of water could be released into the home to cascade freely through the property.
+The problem is compounded by the fact that most freeze related bursts occur in the loft – a space that’s difficult to heat.
+A minor leak which is detected quickly might mean the ceiling below needs re-painting.
+But if a leak occurs in an unoccupied property where the water has been left on, gallons of water could be released into the home to cascade freely throughout the property.